e5LA/realworld-java-solutions/secure-rest-api/README.md

 ## 🧩 Use Case

-This system simulates a common **backend-to-backend integration scenario**, where one service securely calls another using OAuth2 and role-based access control.
+This solution simulates a common **backend-to-backend integration scenario**, where one service securely calls another using OAuth2 and role-based access control.

 For instance: A background job or microservice needs to access a secure API without user interaction.